cloud-partners/oci-hazelcast/README.md

 ![](./images/11%20-%20console.png)

 ## SSH to a Node
 These machines are using OEL 7.5.
 The default login is opc.
-If you did the setup described [here](https://github.com/cloud-partners/oci-prerequisites#create-ssh-config), you can SSH into the machine with a command like this:
+If you did the setup described [here](https://github.com/cloud-partners/oci-prerequisites#create-ssh-config), you can SSH into the machine with the command:

     ssh <Public IP Address>